MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-deployment-tool-configuration-options.md

 Optional.
 The default value is **True** if not specified.

-Defines whether shortcut icons for Office products are added to the Windows taskbar in Windows 7 and 8.1.
+Defines whether shortcut icons for Office products are added to the Windows taskbar in Windows 7 and Windows 8.1.
 If you install Office using a system account, which is common when deploying with Microsoft Configuration Manager, the icons won't be pinned even if this property is set to **True**.

 Allowed values: